Far from being clueless about money, millennials can be surprisingly resourceful in getting bang for their buck.

 But what no one seems to focus enough on is the resourceful way in which they spend their money.
 You heard that right – how they spend money.

-Being young, most millennials don’t necessarily have fat bank accounts, so they can be pretty smart about stretching their dollar.
+Being young, most millennials don’t necessarily have fat bank accounts, so they can be pretty smart about their money habits.
 Can we learn a trick or two from them?
 Absolutely.

 Load Up on Apps